 The number of participants that took part in the assignment.

 The percentage of participants that received a passing mark.

 The assignment's reliability.
 It has a value between 0 and 1 and a higher value means higher reliability.
-The KR20 is depending on the standard deviation and the amount of (in)correct answers from students.
-The following calculation is used for the KR20:
+The KR20 is depending on the standard deviation and the amount of (in)correct answers from participants.

 The standard measurement error shows the accuracy of the outcome of the exam.
-The value indicates how likely the answers of the students represent the actual knowledge of students.
+The value indicates how likely the answers of the participants represent the actual knowledge of participants.
 The standard measurement error is dependent on the standard deviation and the KR20 value.
-It is calculated as follows:

-error_outline Most data shown in the Insights environment are not reliable for small amounts of data (students).
+error_outline Most data shown in the Insights environment are not reliable for small amounts of data (participants).
 Keep this in mind when making conclusions based on the analytics in this overview.